finos/morphir/docs/index.md

 # Maximize the soul of your application

+Morphir approaches application development from the perspective that the application's business knowledge should be enshrined.
+Adopting this knowledge-first has brought us great benefits, including:

 > **Transparency** - Turn business rules into insightful data visualizations

 > **Agility** - Move between languages and platforms effortlessly.